xwmx/nb/README.md

 # create a new org mode file
 nb add example.org

-# create a new reStructuredText file
+# open a new reStructuredText file in the editor
 nb add --type rst
 ```